← Back to 史記

 西 使使 滿 使

 At that time, the Han had just pacified the Central States and relocated the King of Han Xin to the region of Dai, with his capital at Mayi.
 The Xiongnu launched a massive assault and besieged Mayi, and the King of Han Xin surrendered to them.
 Having gained Han Xin's allegiance, the Xiongnu led their forces south across the Gouzhu Mountains, attacked Taiyuan, and advanced to the walls of Jinyang.
 Emperor Gao personally led his armies to strike back against them.
 It happened to be deep winter with bitter cold and driving snow; two or three out of every ten soldiers lost fingers to frostbite.
 Maodun feigned defeat and retreated, luring the Han forces into pursuit.
 The Han forces gave chase, but Maodun had concealed his crack troops and showed only his weak and sickly soldiers.
 The Han committed their full strength — three hundred and twenty thousand men, mostly infantry — in a northward pursuit.
 Emperor Gao, riding ahead, reached Pingcheng before the infantry had fully arrived.
 Maodun then unleashed four hundred thousand elite cavalry and encircled the emperor at Baideng.
 For seven days, the Han forces inside and outside the siege could neither relieve one another nor send supplies.
 The Xiongnu cavalry were arrayed by the color of their mounts: all white horses on the west, all grey horses on the east, all black horses on the north, and all bay horses on the south.
-Gao di then sent envoy secretly thickly gifted consort, consort then told Maodun: "Two rulers not mutually distress.
+Emperor Gao then sent an envoy who secretly presented rich gifts to the consort.
+She then said to Maodun, “Two rulers should not drive each other to extremity.
 Even if you were to conquer Han territory, the chanyu could never settle there permanently.
-Moreover Han wang also has spirits, chanyu observe it."
+Besides, the King of Han also has the spirits on his side.
+Let the chanyu consider it.”
 Maodun had arranged to rendezvous with the generals Wang Huang and Zhao Li, who served under the King of Han Xin, but their forces failed to arrive.
 Suspecting they might be conspiring with the Han, and also heeding the counsel of his consort, Maodun opened one corner of the encirclement.
 Emperor Gao ordered all his soldiers to draw their bows to full and aim outward.
 They marched straight through the gap and finally linked up with the main army.
 Maodun then withdrew his forces and departed.
 The Han likewise withdrew its forces and sent Liu Jing to negotiate a marriage alliance.

 13